 Start by getting the best estimate of how long you’re likely to live!
 It’s the great unknown – and it has the most significant impact on your need for retirement savings and your withdrawal plans.
 So don’t skip this step.
-Here are two calculators that will make the process easy – but don’t lie about your exercise and eating habits!
+Here is a calculator that will make the process easy – but don’t lie about your exercise and eating habits!

 Click on the Life Expectancy Calculator, which is completely private and takes only a few minutes.
 Answer the lifestyle and family demographic questions.
 Another click gives your projected life expectancy, which might be surprising!

 Now you’re ready to look at the significant retirement numbers.
 Below are several great calculators that will give you a clear look at where you stand, where you’re likely to end up if you stay on the same path, and how you can improve the outcome starting now.
 Remember, time is more valuable than money, so don’t procrastinate!